rednafi/digressions/_posts/python/2020-03-26-python-contextmanager.md

 ```

 The setup code goes before the `try..finally` block.
 Notice the point where the generator yields.
 This is where the code block nested in the `with` statement gets executed.
 After the completion of the code block, the generator is then resumed.
-If an unhandled exception occurs in the block, it is re-raised inside the generator at the point where the `yield` occurred and then the `finally` block is executed.
+If an unhandled exception occurs in the block, it's re-raised inside the generator at the point where the `yield` occurred and then the `finally` block is executed.
 If no unhandled exception occurs, the code gracefully proceeds to the `finally` block where you run your cleanup code.

 Let's implement the same `CustomFileOpen` context manager with `contextmanager` decorator.